Rick Wakeman: 1980–1984: Financial instability and Charisma years

+Despite this sustained productivity, Wakeman's third album for Charisma, Cost of Living (1983), failed to chart.
+Its commercial failure left him in a precarious financial state which he later described as being completely "managerless, penniless and homeless".
+Following the birth of his daughter Jemma, he moved his family to Camberley, Surrey, and continued to rely heavily on film commissions for income.
+He contributed the score to the animated film B.C.
+Rock (1984) and collaborated once more with Ken Russell on the erotic drama Crimes of Passion (1984), building the score around the musical themes of Antonín Dvořák's Symphony No. 9.
+That same year, he composed the soundtrack for the adventure film She (1984), which featured collaborative vocal performances from Justin Hayward and Maggie Bell, while other conceptual projects from this era, including a score for a ballet titled Killing Games, were ultimately shelved during development.

+1984–1988: President Records, personal recovery, and new musical directions

 "[I] realised that there was a lot of independent labels starting up all over the place.
 So I contacted different countries, different labels and said look, what sort of music can you sell ... or are you looking for ...
 Of a period of about four years I produced about 30-odd different CDs for different markets around the world.
 And all of them, very, very small budgets ... it kept me alive, and kept me hanging on."